Pensacola rescue helps save Mobile puppy found with its ears cut off

 “I told him in the first video I took of him that his life had changed forever,” Whiteamire said.
 “We pride ourselves in not putting a dog back into the situation that it came out of.”

-Brooks said Tuesday afternoon at the vet clinic she has a passion for rescuing older dogs — even if it means just giving them a good last few years on Earth.
+Brooks said Tuesday at the vet clinic she has a passion for rescuing older dogs, even if it means just giving them a good last few years on Earth.
 Brooks said when she saw Gnocci, who was originally named Van Gogh for his missing ears, she knew she wanted to bring the puppy home.

 “I just sent a quick text or email and said, ‘You know what?
 We’ll take him,’” she said.